ShruAgarwal/Sharkbite/README.md

 This project is a Streamlit-based Minimum Viable Product (MVP) for the Sharkbite platform, designed to help users assess eligibility and estimate benefits for clean energy project incentives, with an initial focus on the USDA REAP grant.
 --->

-## Setup and Running the Application
+## ⚙ Setup and Running the Application
-Follow these steps to get the Sharkbite MVP running on your local machine:
+Follow these steps to get the Sharkbite MVP running on your local machine!

-**Prerequisites:**
+**⚡ Prerequisites**
 *   Git installed on your system.
 *   Miniconda or Anaconda installed on your system.